 The ACO Surprise

-In just two years, a new model of healthcare captures 10 percent of the market, and the numbers continue to grow.
+In just two years, a new model of healthcare captured 10 percent of the market, and the numbers continue to grow.

 Toward the Tipping Point